Does Anyone Use Any Writing Program Besides Microsoft Word?

 "and most importantly I know that I (or anyone else) can open what I've written almost anywhere without having to reformat it, which is priceless if you're as anal about formatting as I am."
 This is my least favorite thing about MSWord - the fact that if something isn't considered 'a real document' unless it's in '.doc' or '.docx'.
 Other formats aren't 'lesser' document formats.
 I'm mostly saying this because I just hate Word so much.
 There's the open doc format as well, but no one gives a damn about it. :(

-Rob Walsh – over 12 years ago
+Rob Walsh – about 13 years ago

 I've played with Google Docs and really enjoyed the ability to share and collaborate.
 It allows me to work on a document at home, at work, or on campus without worrying about Dropbox or a jumpdrive, and allows other people to add, subtract, and comment.

-Christopher Altes – over 12 years ago
+Christopher Altes – about 13 years ago

 login to leave comment